General Dental Informtion

 Regularly visit your dentist for diagnosis and dental scaling.
 Inform your dentist if you are pregnant or suffer from diabetes, since in these conditions, the body resists gum disease with more difficulty.

-Look at your gums in the mirror every once in a while.
+It’s important no matter who you are, to check up on t your gums in the mirror every once in a while.
 Be mindful about your gum changing color or tissue.
-Visit your dentist if you think you have periodontitis.
+Visit your dentist immediately if you think you have periodontitis.

 You can prevent gum disease by brushing and using dental floss twice a day.